nbaig-dev/nbaig-dev.github.io/content/blog/understanding-rust-ownership-and-borrowing/index.md

 title = "Understanding rust ownership and borrowing." date = 2024-02-02 updated = 2024-02-02
-description = "In this blog post I will try to explain the concepts of ownership and borrowing in Rust."
+description = """Welcome to this blog post where I will be sharing my understanding of Rust's ownership and borrowing concepts.
+These are fundamental aspects of Rust that make it unique among programming languages, providing memory safety without the need for a garbage collector.

+Please note that this post is a reflection of my personal journey with Rust and is not intended to replace comprehensive learning resources like the Rust Book.
+It's always a good idea to refer to multiple sources when learning a new concept."""

 [taxonomies]
 tags = ["rust", "learning"]